dbzl-project11/dbzl-project11.github.io/usefulInfo/charging.md

 I noticed a few weeks ago that there were some questions about charging that kept coming up in chat, especially for Androids.
 So I decided to pull out some notes I had made on charging and polish them up a bit in order to share them with everyone else.
 I hope you find them useful.

+Charge potaras: <br>
-Charge potaras: Unleash latent power 1, 2, 3 – increases the base ki bar level by 2, 3, or 4 bars respectively, also decreases ki charge rate (ULP 1 is a ki -1, ULP 2 is a ki -2, etc).
+- Unleash latent power 1, 2, 3 – increases the base ki bar level by 2, 3, or 4 bars respectively, also decreases ki charge rate (ULP 1 is a ki -1, ULP 2 is a ki -2, etc).
-(Blue potaras) Ki + 1, Ki + 2 – increases charge rate by 20 and 40% respectively.
+- (Blue potaras) Ki + 1, Ki + 2 – increases charge rate by 20 and 40% respectively.
 These affect both active and passive charging.

-Launch's Support – equivalent to ki +1
+- Launch's Support – equivalent to ki +1
-Fighting Spirit – Ki +.5 per health bar lost
+- Fighting Spirit – Ki +.5 per health bar lost
-(passive charge potaras) Hatred of Saiyans, Tension Up, High Tension – passive charge 1 bar of ki every:
+- (passive charge potaras) Hatred of Saiyans, Tension Up, High Tension – passive charge 1 bar of ki every:

-    Hatred of Saiyans – 60 seconds
+    - Hatred of Saiyans – 60 seconds
-    Tension up – 40 seconds
+    - Tension up – 40 seconds
-    High Tension – 20 seconds
+    - High Tension – 20 seconds

 Notes on when to use the different potaras (note that for reasons, I use 20 second intervals for all charge rate calculations):

-ULP – think very carefully about this, as the ki minuses are hard to workaround after the first level.
+- ULP – think very carefully about this, as the ki minuses are hard to workaround after the first level.
 Tension Up/High Tension are probably going to be better, as they don't have the same minuses.
 But it will depend on how much you're willing to spend on charge potaras.

 Note the math on what ULP 1 will be if you decide to use it (with no other charge potaras) for the passive portion of charging, and that charge rate is 1 bar/10 seconds: